 But before you get started, think of the ad objective that aligns with your marketing goal, and then proceed to complete all the campaign details and select the ad placement.

-If interested to try, here is the official step-by-step guide on how to get started with Instagram Story ads.
+If you are interested in trying, here is the official step-by-step guide on how to get started with Instagram Story ads.

 If you are an IGTV creator, you probably know that you can also share a link to your IGTV video description.